COVID-19 Stimulus

 - $80,000 for eligible individuals using any other filing status.

-Other important items to note under this round:
+Other important items to note under the third round:

 - Children and adult dependents claimed on tax returns within these households are also eligible for $1,400 payments, including college students and some people with disabilities, not just children under 17;